 Notice that I didn’t ask whether you’ve experienced these things.
 We all have, even those of us who score in the 99th percentile.
 It’s just a matter of time until we hit a question like this.
 Your goal is to maximize the amount of time until it happens again. 😊

-Okay, So What IS the Second Level of Learning?
+Okay, So What IS the Second Level of Learning to Take the GMAT?

-This second level of learning involves figuring out how the GMAT test writers put questions together, including the right and wrong answers.
+This second level of learning to take the GMAT involves figuring out how the test writers put questions together, including the right and wrong answers.
 You can learn how to take the test by analyzing the way these questions are put together.

 When you do this, you learn to recognize what the test writers are trying to obscure—because you’ve seen something similar in the past.
 You learn to speak their language, essentially.
 The more parts of new problems you can recognize, the better you’ll do on this test.
 Those of us who score in the 99th percentile don’t do so because we have some magic ability to figure everything out in three seconds.
 Rather, we’ve taught ourselves to recognize various bits of GMAT language, so we have a huge advantage on most new questions.